 Ethiopia's Danakil Depression is an, um, interesting place with 130-degree temperatures, sulphuric acid volcanoes and lava lakes.
 Google 'Erta Ale' some time and you'll see exactly what we mean; one part of it is actually called the "gateway to hell" by locals.

 Death Valley, despite its name, is NOT an example.
 You still don't want to go there without water, though.

-250 million years ago, a huge, continuing volcanic eruption in what is now Siberia (which today could qualify as this) reduced pretty much the entire planet to this.
+250 million years ago, a huge, continuing volcanic eruption in what is now Siberia (which today is more like The Lost Woods) reduced pretty much the entire planet to this.
 Fortunately, this didn't last.